 In the late 1970s, Hendrick started a drag-boat racing team that won three straight national championships and set a world record of 222.2 mph with his boat, “Nitro Fever.”

 Hendrick soon transitioned to NASCAR.
 Starting in the Late Model Sportsman Series, he found success – Including a 1983 victory at Charlotte Motor Speedway with Dale Earnhardt Sr. behind the wheel.

-But it was a partnership with legendary crew chief Harry Hyde that marked a turning point and a step-up to NASCAR’s top series.
-Hendrick founded All-Star Racing (Now Hendrick Motorsports) in 1984 with Geoff Bodine driving the No. 5 Chevy.
+But a partnership with legendary crew chief Harry Hyde marked a turning point and a step up to NASCAR’s top series.
+Hendrick founded All-Star Racing (Now Hendrick Motorsports) in 1984, with Geoff Bodine driving the No. 5 Chevy.
 NASCAR hasn’t been the same since.

 In May 2012, Hendrick became just the second owner to reach 200 wins in the NASCAR Sprint Cup Series.
 He is second only to Petty Enterprises on NASCAR’S all-time Cup victories list and leads all owners in modern-era wins.
 Hendrick Motorsports has a total of eight Daytona 500 victories with five different drivers.

 Rick Hendrick was inducted into the International Motorsports Hall of Fame as part of the class of 2013.